Review the Unit 4 Introduction

 Meanwhile, Out West:

-- As Atlantic opens, Asia and Americas approach and narrow Pacific.
+- As the Atlantic opens, Asia and Americas approach and narrow Pacific.

-- Where subduction zone reached and swallowed ridge, rock is no longer going down under the west; subduction zone was push-together plus slide-past, and the slide-past remains as the San Andreas Fault.
+- Where the subduction zone reached and swallowed the ridge, rock is no longer going down under the west; the subduction zone was push-together plus slide-past, and the slide-past remains as the San Andreas Fault.

 - Where and when the push-together of the subduction ended, the pile of the western US spread under its own weight, giving Death Valley faulting.

 - (Things really a tad more complex than this, and some things out west aren’t explained—work for you?!—but this isn’t too far off.)

 - When obduction collision thickens upper rocks, the mountains sticking up float on a root sticking down (like an iceberg, but bergs have 1/10 up and 9/10 down, mountains have 1/7 up and 6/7 down).

 - Cut off the top of an iceberg and the bottom bobs up; erode off the top of mountains and the bottom bobs up.

 - Bobbing-up of eroding mountains brings rocks to the surface that had been squeezed deep and hot.